ehoang0106/blog/source/_drafts/containerized.md

 2. The frontend fetches the last 7 days of price data via REST API
 3. Chart.js renders interactive price charts
 4. Real-time updates are available through the update endpoint

-### Technical Implementation
-The application is containerized using Docker, which:
-- Ensures consistent environment across deployments
-- Handles Chrome and ChromeDriver dependencies
-- Manages Python package requirements
-- Exposes the application on port 80

 ## Key Features